Is workers’ comp taxable?

 Our skilled, knowledgeable attorneys can also assist you if you are experiencing difficulty in obtaining workers’ compensation initially, or in continuing to receive payments until you are fully recovered and capable of re-assuming your job duties.
-If you were injured at work and are experiencing any type of problem regarding workers’ compensation, call us now at 844-263-8849, for a 24/7 free, no-obligation, initial case evaluation.
+If you were injured at work and are experiencing any type of problem regarding workers’ compensation, call us now for a 24/7 free, no-obligation, initial case evaluation.

 Are Pennsylvania Workers’ Comp Payments Taxable?

 In general, the answer is no, (see exception below) but sometimes it may not seem clear, whether you owe tax on your workers’ comp payments or not.
 Regular workers’ comp payments, distributed by the Pennsylvania Bureau of Workers’ Compensation are not subject to deductions for any federal, state, or local taxes.

 Occasionally a workers’ comp insurance provider will send out a W2 or 1099.
 This would make it seem tax is owed on the benefit amount, but that’s not normally the case.